 Ideally, we should be aiming to tidy up as we go along.
 When something has been finished, put it back where it belongs.
 However, when it comes to tidying up around children, that is much easier said than done!
 Many parents decide to wait until children are in bed or at school to tidy up, although it never seems to last very long!

-Cleaning is a whole different board game.
+One-off cleaning in Oxford is a whole different board game.
 It means making sure that your home is hygienic and a healthy place to spend time in.
 Your house can be untidy and still be clean, and vice versa.
-Cleaning involves activities such as vacuuming, dusting, wiping and so on.
+Cleaning involves activities such as vacuuming, dusting, wiping, and removing limescale from taps.
 It is more intense than tidying up, but is more important and therefore needs to be done regularly.

 Here, we look at some of the things that you can do to make sure your house is clean.

 Cleaning hacks to make your home sparkle

 - Swap out the bathroom tiles for shower panels

 Bathroom tiles are notoriously difficult to keep clean and sparkly.
 The grouting in between the tiles becomes stained and discoloured over time, and even when clean, they can look grubby and grimy.
 You can, of course, use bleach and other cleaning chemicals to keep it clean, or go through the rather arduous task of regrouting every so often.
 However, you could make it even easier for yourself by swapping out the bathroom tiles for shower panels.
 Why use shower panels instead of tiles?
 Well, they are much easier to clean and look great.
 And let’s face it, that is a double whammy!